If you want to add a tiny fish with gorgeous coloration and tons of personality, then the Chili Rasbora is the fish for you.

 Chili Rasbora Tank Mates

-Chili Rasbora are better off as the only fish species in the tank.
+Chili Rasbora is better off as the only fish species in the tank.

 These include the following: